Diversity, Our Interwoven Experiences

-Additionally, should you have a C2021 Code of Conduct concern during a session, you can either let the host know or email us at [email protected] to report it and have it reviewed by the C2021 EDI Team.
+Lastly, should you have a code of conduct concern during a C2022 session, you can either let the host know, a conference volunteer, or email us at email@example.com.
+Our Code of Conduct lead is monitoring this email address throughout the conference.

-Yoga: A perfect way to energize your body and clear your mind with gentle movements and poses led by a certified yoga instructor.
+An experienced teacher will guide the session to help participants focus on their breathing and help improve feelings of well-being.
+A perfect way to energize your body and clear your mind with gentle movements and poses led by a certified yoga instructor.
 This is a unique session for anyone looking for a break from the hustle of the week or a gentle way to start the day for relaxation and stress relief.
 It is for everyone.
-Wednesday, May 12, 9:30 am EST
+Tuesday, June 14, 7:00am to 8:00am.